Galvana28/Galvana28/README.md

 ≽^• ˕ • ྀི≼

-⚡ **Galvana**, Zeraora, and Reshiram fictionkin (and otherkin)!!
-My [pronouns.cc](https://pronouns.cc/@MarkoToro) has my kinlist :33 sorry I'm usually uncomfortable with doubles </3 It also has a lil bit more about me, like more interests, names, and a couple links.
+⚡ **Galvana**, Zeraora, and Barzum Soleil fictionkin!!
+My [pronouns.cc](https://pronouns.cc/@MarkoToro) (wip) has my kinlist :33 It also has a lil bit more about me, like more interests.

 Sign my [Strawpage](https://electropuppet.straw.page/) and [Atabook](https://galvana28.atabook.org/)!!
 I'll try to sign yours back :33

 ⋆｡ﾟ☁︎｡⋆｡ ﾟ☾ ﾟ｡⋆

 Basic DNI.
-Don't be hateful, don't be too freaky (joking is fine, i joke freaky a lot).
-I try my best to read dnis, but feel free to block me.
+Don't be hateful, don't be weird gross.
+I try my best to read dnis.

 Have a nice day ᵔᴗᵔ ~♡